Long Island Title Insurance Litigation Attorneys

 Our practice is structured to aid you with any type of real estate litigation.
 We take pride in tailoring our approaches to your specific needs.
 Whether your situation calls for negotiation or litigation, we are dedicated to being proactive in the fight to protect your rights.
 Our attorneys are renowned not only for their strength, but for their successful, innovative strategies.
 Contact us today to schedule a consultation.

-Roman & Piccinnini, PLLC serves clients throughout Nassau County, Suffolk County, The Hamptons, and New York City.
+The Law Office of Jonathan Roman serves clients throughout Nassau County, Suffolk County, Westchester County, Putnam County, Orange County, Rockland County, Dutchess County, The Hamptons, and New York City.